myxpan/cse15l-lab-reports/mdpractice.md

 > C

 ## Horizontal
-To make a horizontal line use "---":
+To make a horizontal rule use "---":
 ---

 ## Different lists